mwat56/apachelogger/README.md

 	} // main()

 So you just have to find a way the get/set the name of the desired logfiles – e.g. via a commandline option, or an environment variable, or a config file, whatever suits you best.
-Then you setup your `server` like shown above using the call to `apachelogger.Wrap()` to wrap your original pagehandler with the logging facility.
+Then you set up your `server` like shown above using the call to `apachelogger.Wrap()` to wrap your original pagehandler with the logging facility.

 The creation pattern for a logfile entry is this: